jaybhuvaa/FraudBusters/README.md

 ## 🏁 Acknowledgment

-This project was developed as part of the **End of Degree (EOD) Submission** for academic purposes, focusing on the application of data science and machine learning in financial fraud detection.
+This project was developed as part of the **Essentials Of Data Science (EOD) Submission** for academic purposes, focusing on the application of data science and machine learning in financial fraud detection.